Map of Greenland, North America-Europe

 Hidden underneath the ice is Greenland's 'Grand Canyon,' a recent discovery by NASA's Operation IceBridge in 2009, ice-penetrating radar data showed a huge subglacial canyon, carved into Greenland's bedrock.
 The depression is described as a mega-canyon, more than 400 miles long and up to a half mile deep.

-Topographic map of Greenland's bedrock (no ice).
+More about Greenland Topographic map of Greenland's bedrock (no ice).
 Greenland is not one but made up of two or three main islands which surround a vast sea.
+Image: NASA Largest towns and settlements in Greenland.
+Nuuk

 (formerly Jakobshavn) is a coastal town in western Greenland; population: 4,500; the nearby Ilulissat Icefjord